-In an experiential marketing campaign, we launched for Royal Ontario Museum, the public had the chance to experience an exhibit on the street.
+In an experiential marketing campaign we launched for the Royal Ontario Museum, the public had the chance to experience an exhibit on the street.
 A massive 3D chalk art exhibit was illustrated in front of the ROM to lure people in.
-The chalk art snatched attention since people are used to staring at plain pavement below them.
+The chalk art snatched attention since people are used to staring at the plain pavement below them.
 The ROM exhibit also allowed for great photo opportunities.

 Stewardship Experiential Marketing Campaign